jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

-If a genie granted me three wishes, I'd wish you're as tired of modern politics as I am.
-That you're proudly middle-class.
-And you're willing to accept how powerful you are.

-Even before this pandemic middle-class Americans and Canadians had many problems: rising debt, growing bureaucracies, expensive healthcare.
-Not too long ago, we could depend our political culture would solve our everyday issues.
+Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, growing bureaucracies, expensive healthcare.
+Not too long ago, we could relax and assume our political culture would solve these kind of everyday headaches.
 Not anymore.
-Today, politics on both sides of the border are ideologically obsessed reporters, columnists, and academics finding new ways to sing to their Left-wing or Right-wing choirs.
+Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and academics finding new ways to sing to their Left-wing or Right-wing choirs.

-COVID-19 will only make middle-class problems worse.
+COVID-19 will only make middle-class problems worse, and therefore make traditional Left/Right politics even more dysfunctional.

-In _Techvolution_ we'll understand why Left/Right can no longer empower Main Street.
-In short, they're both from the Industrial Age, and since 1970 the Wester has been in the Internet Age.
-Middle-class salvation rests on reaching for the power of modern apps and electronics.
-But to do that we'll need a new philosophy.
+What can ordinary people do?

+In _Techvolution_, we'll see everyone on Main Street has a big choice to make.
+We can either pick a side in the Left/Right war.
+Or start solving our problems with apps and electronics we control.
+But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to believe in a new philosophy.

 Here it is.
-I wish it clicks with powerful people like you.

 ---